alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-05-16-adventures-in-the-terraform-dsl-part-ii-iteration.md

 ---
 layout: post
-title: "Adventures in the Terraform DSL, Part II: Iteration"
+title: "Adventures in the Terraform DSL, Part II: Iteration in Terraform 0.11 and earlier"
 date: 2019-05-16
 author: Alex Harvey
 tags: terraform
-published: false
 ---

-In this second part of my blog series, I look at iteration in the Terraform DSL, both in Terraform 0.11 and Terraform 0.12-beta2.
+In this second part of my blog series, I look at iteration in the Terraform 0.11 DSL and earlier.
+For iteration in Terraform 0.12-beta2, stay tuned for Part III of this series.

 * ToC
 {:toc}

-## Overview
+## Introduction

 Iteration in Terraform has evolved in a similar way as it did in Puppet: